 New York Pass Options:

-If you are wanting to save money during your New York Trip it is possible to purchase a number of Pass’s to allow you to visit Multiple attractions at a reduced rate.
+If you are wanting to save money during your New York Trip it is possible to purchase a number of Pass’s to allow you to visit multiple attractions at a reduced rate.
 We are big fans of these Passes and use at least one on every visit.

-A Statue Cruise is included in the New York CityPass which can save you 41% on top New York attractions.
-See My review and experience of a New York CityPass here.
+A Statue Cruise is included in the New York CityPass which can save you 41% on some of the best New York attractions.
+See our full review and experience of a New York CityPASS here.
 It’s a great way to experience New York and cuts the cost quite a bit allowing you to See more and Pay Less.

-There are a Few other Pass options available which I guide you through in my New York Pass Comparison Post
+There are a Few other Pass options available which we guide you through in our New York Pass Comparison Post

-Overall a Pass can be a very good option for getting the most out of New York as it can not only save money but it helps avoid certain lineups at some attractions and really lets you pack way more into your New York Itinerary that you would usually manage just paying as you go, along with the pretty significant cost savings.
+Overall a Pass can be is a great option for getting the most out of New York as it can not only save money but it helps avoid certain lineups at some attractions and really lets you pack way more into your New York Itinerary that you would usually manage just paying as you go, along with the pretty significant cost savings.